 The first reason for which God allows divorce occurs when one spouse commits some sexual sin.
 That reason is given in Matthew 5:32 and Matthew 19:9.
 The sexual sin referred to in both passages is called porneia in the Koine Greek.
 This word includes a wide variety of sexual sins.
 That is, God allows divorce when the other spouse commits sexual sin.

-The second reason for which God allows sin is given in 1 Corinthians.
+The second reason for which God allows is divorce is given in 1 Corinthians.
 7:12-15.

 . . . if any brother has a wife who is an unbeliever, and she consents to live with him, let him not send her away.
 And a woman who has an unbelieving husband, and he consents to live with her, let her not send her husband away . . .
 Yet if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases, but God has called us to peace.
 1 Corinthians.
 7:12-15 (NASB)